hpe-dev-incubator/hpe-dev-portal/content/blog/why-open-source-is-more-than-software-the-example-of-the-linux-foundations-agstack-project.md

 ---
-title: "Why Open Source is more than Software: The example of the Linux Foundation's AgStack project"
+title: "Why Open Source is more than Software: The Example of the Linux Foundation's AgStack project"
 date: 2022-06-01T17:18:20.282Z
 priority: 0